-They are the person who understands the user need and wider business strategy that their product will meet and is able to articulate how the product will do this.
-It can also mean making decisions on what needs to be prioritised next, based on value or need.
+They are able to understand the user need and wider business strategy that their product will meet and are able to articulate how the product will do this.
+They can also make decisions on what needs to be prioritised next, based on value or need.
 This includes balancing adding new features with technical upgrades or fixing existing problems.
 A good TPM can make those trades and establish what enough features look like to deliver value without overdeveloping a product and creating waste.

 Once a TPM has agreed the product vision and priority order, they are responsible for working with the development teams (squads) in an Agile framework to deliver these changes.
 Their role here is to help the team turn the vision into a reality, making informed decisions and removing blockers to allow the squad to focus on delivery.

 This role does not require someone to be technical in terms of being able to code, but they should be experienced with working with software development teams and understand the software development lifecycle.

 What benefit do TPMs bring to digital delivery?